Parachute Murder: Motive

 Clottemans became a suspect when she attempted suicide just before she was going to give a second statement to police, a month after the incident.
 Police later learned that both Van Doren and Clottemans had a sexual relationship with Somers.
 Investigators were not able to determine if Van Doren knew that Somers also had a relationship with Clottemans.

 Opportunity

 The prosecutors alleged that Clottemans had the opportunity to sabotage Van Doren's parachute the week before the fatal jump, when Clottemans, Van Doren, and Somers all spent the weekend at Somers' home, with Clottemans sleeping in the living room while the other two were in the bedroom.
-According to the allegation, Clottemans would have had the opportunity to cut Van Doren's parachute's cables, as the parachute was in the apartment, and experts estimated that it would have taken no more than 30 seconds to cut the cables with scissors.
+According to the allegation, Clottemans would have had the opportunity to cut Van Doren's parachute's lines, as the parachute was in the apartment, and experts estimated that it would have taken no more than 30 seconds to cut the lines with scissors.
 While normally the three would jump together to create a formation, during the jump in question, Clottemans stayed on the plane a few extra seconds and watched Van Doren's dive from above.